 - Take off heat, strain out the tea leaves and allow to cool for a few minutes.
 Cooling is essential — your CBD may lose potency when subjected to high temperatures.

 - Add in the CBD tincture and stir.

 The best part about making CBD tea is mixing and matching to make your flavor profiles.
 With thousands of herbs to choose from, your choice of tea leaves is almost limitless.
 You can transform these flavors even more by pairing them with our delicious line of CBD tinctures.

 Joy Organics CBD Tinctures come in four distinct flavors:

-Here are some great ways to integrate Joy Organics CBD Tinctures into your tea time:
+Here are some great ways to integrate Joy Organics CBD Tinctures and how to make CBD tea with leaves: